srineel17/vaccine_slots_notifier/README.md

 # vaccine_slots_notifier
-This is a polling script for determining the slot availability in real time
+This is a polling script for determining the CoWin platform's vaccination slot availability for all possible locations in your district in real time

 ## Steps: